AuroraMaster/react-native-ohos-library/en/react-native-user-agent.md

 ## Use Codegen

-If this repository has been adapted to Codegen, generate the bridge code of the third-party library by using the Codegen.
-For details, see[ Codegen Usage Guide](/en/codegen.md).
+This library has been adapted to `Codegen`.
+Before using it, you need to actively execute the generation of bridge code for third-party libraries.
+For details, please refer to [Codegen Usage Document](/en/codegen.md).

+**Note:** 0.77 does not require Codegen execution.

 ## Link